 A new adventure in faith has turned my life upside down.
 It all started back in November of 2011.
-I had been working out early in the mornings (surprised? me too!.
-Anyway after working out, I got into this great routine.
-I’d go to this nice, quiet place in the gym and spend some time reading my bible and praying.
-I was really feeling connected.
-One morning, I had remembered a prayer that my friend Terry like to use: “God, please tell me what is the Next Right Thing to do”.
+I had been working out early in the mornings (surprised? me too!)
+Anyway, after working out, I got into this great routine: I’d find this nice, quiet place in the gym and spend some time reading my bible and praying.
+I was really feeling connected to God.
+One morning, I had remembered a prayer that my friend Terry likes to use: “God, please tell me what is the Next Right Thing to do”.
 Now this, my friends… is a dangerous prayer.
 But that morning, that was my prayer.
 I said, “God you just tell me what is the Next Right Thing to do for you, and I will do it.”

 Now folks, Lily Tomlin has this great line: